 People who do not become partners let their egos get in the way.
 They think they should not have to work so hard, that they should not have to kiss ass, that they did not go to law school to be someone’s personal assistant, that the quality of the work of their benefactor is not their concern, that they are their own people and can talk about others how they like, that they are employees and do not owe a high degree of loyalty to anyone in particular.

 All of these thought patterns are fatal.
-They are also against how people have gotten ahead in the world for just about as long as human history has been recorded.
-Everyone needs to kiss ass—the President of the United States, CEOs of huge companies, the owners of huge companies, billionaires, rock stars, famous actors.
+They also go against how people have gotten ahead in the world for just about as long as human history has been recorded.
+Everyone needs to kiss ass—the president of the United States, CEOs of huge companies, the owners of huge firms, billionaires, rock stars, famous actors.
 Why should you be any different?
-Because you did well in college and the LSAT, went to a great law school and now work at a big firm?
+Because you did well in college and on the LSAT, went to a great law school and now work at a big firm?

 While I hate to be so blunt, you will see a profound difference in your level of success and prosperity if you learn how to kiss ass and be a servant.